Soham-2004/Soham-2004.github.io/_pages/about.md

 On-going Projects
 ------
 Expanding on my work in the Bulgarian Academy of Sciences' Summer Research School, I am currently working on an interactive web-app that visualises the placement of objects in a 2D Bin Packing Problem using a [Multi-start Genetic Algorithm](https://link.springer.com/chapter/10.1007/0-306-48056-5_12).
-Secondly, I am also workiing on using sentiment analysis with the [NLTK library](https://www.nltk.org/) to analyse public political and economic opinion trends over the years.
+Secondly, I am also working on using sentiment analysis with the [NLTK library](https://www.nltk.org/) to analyse public political and economic opinion trends over the years.

 Research Work
 ------